CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Background

+Although autoscaling can be applied from a cluster or cloud service provider perspective, our work focuses on the cloud \emph{application's} perspective of carbon scaling, similar to cloud autoscaling.
+A typical autoscaler adjusts the number of servers based on the application demand, where higher demand can be measured in latency or average utilization of provisioned resources~\cite{aws-autoscaling,autoscaler}.
+However, \systemName adjusts the number of servers based on the carbon intensity of electricity.
+In both cases, the cloud application operates under an abstract view of the underlying servers and can allocate as many as needed.
+We discuss carbon scaling from a cloud providers' perspective in Section~\ref{sec:discussion}.

-Many modern clustered batch applications have elastic scaling capabilities, but their scaling behavior can significantly vary.
-Figure~\ref{fig:workloadScale} depicts the scaling behavior of four deep learning training jobs, all of which use Horovod and PyTorch for elastic scaling, and two MPI tasks that perform scientific computations.
-As can be seen, ResNet18 training and the larger $N$-body MPI computation show a linear increase in throughput as the number of servers increase, indicating a linear scaling behavior.
-In contrast, VGG18 training task exhibit a sub-linear increase in throughput due to scaling bottlenecks.
-Finally, ResNet50 training and the smaller $N$-body MPI computation exhibit a diminishing growth in throughput with increased server allocation.
-These differences in scaling behavior should be considered by a carbon scaling approach when optimizing for carbon savings.
+Elastic scaling capabilities have enabled designing policies that scale resources based on electricity's carbon intensity~\cite{ecovisor}.
+For example, a policy might scale up an application's resources when carbon is low and either halt or scale down when carbon is high.
+However, unlike traditional autoscalers, a distributed batch application often has communication bottlenecks that vary widely across applications and govern the scaling benefits.
+Figure~\ref{fig:workloadScale} depicts the scaling behavior of four deep learning training jobs, which use Horovod and PyTorch for elastic scaling and two MPI tasks that perform scientific computations.
+As shown, ResNet18 training and the larger $N$-body MPI computation show a linear increase in throughput as the number of servers increases, indicating linear scaling behavior.
+In contrast, the smaller $N$-body MPI computation exhibits diminishing growth in throughput with increased server allocation.
+Finally, VGG18 and ResNet50 training tasks exhibit a slower increase in throughput due to scaling bottlenecks.
+These differences in scaling behavior, as well as the variability in carbon intensity and execution constraints (e.g., start time and deadline), should be considered by a carbon scaling approach when optimizing for carbon savings.